 Simply; click Add to Cart, click Checkout, submit your information, click Continue to Shipping, click Continue to Payment, click Pay Now, (it is free).
 Your certificate will be emailed to you, download your certificate, print your name and date it.
 Your name will be recorded at the Canadian National Shrine of Our Lady of the Cape which is considered North America's most important Marian Shrine.

 Please enrol each person separately.
 You may use the same email and mailing address but a separate order for each person is required for registration.
 Simply indicate their name in the "Shipping Address" box.
 Thank you.

-Bishop Pierre-Olivier Tremblay, OMI, rector of the shrine of Our Lady of the Cape invites you to enrol in the Confraternity of the Most Holy Rosary originally established in 1694.
+Bishop Pierre-Olivier Tremblay, OMI, invites you to enrol in the Confraternity of the Most Holy Rosary originally established in 1694.